yjg30737/pyqt-html-viewer/README.md

 * Being able to view the source of current html file
 * Being able to see previous, next html file with left, right key
 * Being able to resize each of widgets.
 (QSplitter)
+* Being able to see as a full screen

 ## Setup
 ```